 I consider nuclear norm penalized quantile regression for large N and large T panel data models with interactive fixed effects.
 The estimator solves a convex minimization problem, not requiring pre-estimation of the (number of the) fixed effects.
-Uniform rates are obtained for both the regression coefficients and the common component estimators.
+Uniform rates are obtained for both the slope coefficients and the low-rank common component of the interactive fixed effects.
 The rate of the latter is nearly optimal.
-To derive the rates, I also show new results that establish uniform bounds related to random matrices of jump processes.
+To derive the rates, I show new results that establish uniform bounds of norms of certain random matrices of jump processes.
 These results may have independent interest.
 Finally, I conduct Monte Carlo simulations to illustrate the estimator’s finite sample performance.

 - Spring 2017 Econometrics II (M.A.), TA for Professors Ronald Miller.
 Best TA Award (runner-up).